Commercial auto insurance

 An ACORD certificate of liability insurance is a document that provides a summary of your business insurance policy and proves you have liability insurance coverage.

-Hired and non-owned auto insurance (HNOA) protects vehicles that your business uses but does not own.
+Hired and non-owned auto insurance (HNOA) protects vehicles that your business uses but does not own, including rented, leased and personal owned vehicles.
 The cost of the policy depends on many factors, including how many vehicles you use and the demographics of your drivers.

 A claimant is a person or business entity that files a claim to receive payment for a specific loss under the terms of an insurance policy.